-Before you start mapping, ask yourself: What is my goal?
+Before you start mapping, ask yourself what your goal is.
 Based on your objectives, you can figure out what type of customer journey map you need and what elements you need to incorporate.

 There are three main types of customer journey maps:

-- Current state—The most common customer journey map.
+- Current state: This is the most common customer journey map.
 Current state maps help you see how your customers interact with your brand right now so you can identify pain points and improve the customer experience.

-- Day in the life—Gives you insight into the broader lives of your customers including their actions and emotions regardless of whether they interact with your brand.
-Helpful for anticipating and addressing customer needs.
+- Day in the life: This map gives you insight into the broader lives of your customers including their actions and emotions regardless of whether they interact with your brand.
+This is helpful for anticipating and addressing customer needs.

-- Future state—This visualizes where you want the customer journey to end up.
-Use this in tandem with current state maps to identify gaps between where you are now and where you want the customer experience to be.
+- Future state: This visualizes where you want the customer journey to end up.
+Use this in tandem with current state maps to identify gaps between where you are now and what you want the customer experience to be.

 2. Understand your buyer persona